 The French Creek 7' Tripod and 50' 3-Way Rescue Unit and Winch S50G-M7 also comply with all applicable ANSI and OSHA standards.
 It’s manufactured with a durable, light cast aluminum housing, and includes a mounting bracket for the tripod or French Creek's Davit Systems, a #45 split pulley, and carabiner for attaching the lifeline to the tripod.
 It’s one of the lightest safety tripods on the market, weighing just over 60 lbs.

-For more information about OSHA requirements for confined space entry and safety tripods, contact the professionals at PK Safety.
+For more help on finding the right confined space entry and safety tripods, contact the professionals at PK Safety.